Grainne10/myproject/README.md

 Research Documents

-[Palmer Penguins Intro] (https://allisonhorst.github.io/palmerpenguins/articles/intro.html)  - access date 02.03.2024 .
+[Palmer Penguins Intro] (https://allisonhorst.github.io/palmerpenguins/articles/intro.html) .
 This article details some facts about the palmer penguins, it also gives advice on importing the dataset and shows some formula on how to analyse the data.

-[Penguin Species] (https://oceanwide-expeditions.com/blog/meet-all-6-antarctic-penguin-species) - access date 02.03.2024 .
+[Penguin Species] (https://oceanwide-expeditions.com/blog/meet-all-6-antarctic-penguin-species) .
 This article explains about the different types of species and we learn about the general characteristics the penguins.

-[Long Term Ecological Research Network]( https://lternet.edu/) - access date 02.03.2024 This explains the work done by this network.
+[Long Term Ecological Research Network]( https://lternet.edu/) This explains the work done by this network.
-(https://statisticsbyjim.com/basics/discrete-vs-continuous-data/) - access 04.03.2024 - This website explains clearly the difference between categorical and continuous variables
+[Statistics by Jim](https://statisticsbyjim.com/basics/discrete-vs-continuous-data/) .
+This website explains clearly the difference between categorical and continuous variables.

 [Data Types](https://www.w3schools.com/python/python_datatypes.asp)

+## Comparisons to Other Work:
+[Rpubs](https://rpubs.com/TEHoule/PalmerPenguinPlayground) - Published by Taylor 19.01.2023.
+This project had similar ideas to mine in displaying the correlation of the palmer penguins.
+They pull in the dataset and describe it.
+They start to build up the scatterplot using ggplot, they use different shapes and colours to show different visualisations.
+They do a line of best fit .
+They show a facet grid.
+Overall, the conclusion is similar to mine, quote"We have concluded that there is a strong positive correlation between the flipper length and the body mass of the penguins in the given data set.
+Furthermore, we have confirmed that this correlation is found across all three species .
+We created multiple visualization to support these findings and provided information on how these visualizations were created and used to support the analysis".

+[Github Allison Horst](https://allisonhorst.github.io/palmerpenguins/articles/intro.html#highlights) - This shows an examle of a scatterplot of the relationship between flipper length and body mass, though variables are on different axis, the distribution is similar.
+Citation:Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer ,Archipelago (Antarctica) penguin data.
+R package version 0.1.0. doi:#>   10.5281/zenodo.3960218.

 ## References:
 [Artwork by Allisonhorst citation](https://allisonhorst.github.io/palmerpenguins/articles/art.html)